innocenat/manga-tools/README.md

 tool to extract images from AZW3, with code located in `kf8comic.py`.
 It basically just run kindleunpack into tmp directory and read the EPUB structure generated.

+### kf8pdf.py

+Just extract and process AZW3 manga as PDF file.

+Note that in Amazon Japan Store, a lot of fixed-layout books are also published as AZW3 manga, so this help to read those books too.